joggrdocs/dungeons-and-docs/templates/onboarding-guide-template.md

 <!-- @joggr:warning:end -->
 ## 🧭 Developer Onboarding Guide

-Welcome to **\[Company Name]** — this guide will help you get productive quickly.
+Welcome to **\[Company Name]**!
+This guide will help you get productive quickly.
 You’ll start writing code and learn how to support production systems as part of your onboarding journey.

-### 🎯 Onboarding Goals

-* **Goal 1 – Start Writing Code** Get familiar with our repositories, development tools, and contribution workflow.
+* **Goal 1 – Start Writing Code**: Get familiar with our repositories, development tools, and contribution workflow.

-* **Goal 2 – Prepare for On-Call Support** Learn how to monitor, debug, and support the systems you’ll be working on.
+* **Goal 2 – Prepare for On-Call Support**: Learn how to monitor, debug, and support the systems you’ll be working on.

-## 📅 Day 1 — Setup & First Contribution
+## 📅 Day 1: First Contribution

-### ✅ Tasks Overview

-* Get access to tools & systems

-* Set up your local dev environment

-* Walk through the codebase

-* Open your first PR

 ### 🔐 Access Checklist